Enraged killer turns gun on boy hiding under bed

-LESS than 24 hours after the nation was rocked by the gruesome slaying of 14-year-old Shariefa Saddler, Jamaicans yesterday woke up to the macabre murder of another child — this time a five-year-old.
+LESS than 24 hours after the nation was rocked by the gruesome slaying of 14-year-old Shariefa Saddler, Jamaicans yesterday woke up to the macabre murder of another child — this time a four-year-old.

 Residents of Allman Town said Rushane 'Ricardo' Burford was at home with his grandmother, preparing to go to school, when about 7:00 am his life was cut short by a cruel, callous gunman in a fit of anger.

 "The man and the family members were in an argument and all we see is the man just go weh and come back and start fire shots at the family members," said one distraught resident.

 "The youth come and turn the gun on the family members, and when him couldn't get to catch any of them him hear the baby a scream under the bed and just turn the gun under there and shoot the child," one woman said, standing metres away from the boy's lifeless body on the road.